ralam/Enginestarter/README.md

 Best viewed in Chrome.

 Enginestarter is a Kickstarter-inspired crowdfunding site built on Rails and Backbone.
-Users can

-No login required:

-To experience the full functionality of the site, log in using the link in the top right of the navbar.
-There is an option to log in using a guest account, so it it not necessary to create your own account.
+To experience the full functionality of the site, log into the guest account using the link in the top right of the navbar.

 Users can view active projects and can filter which projects they want to view by category.
 Each project's preview card features the project's image, some info about the project, and a progress bar indicating how close a project is to reaching its funding goal.